 Imagery can serve as the main focus of your site or add to its design.
 You can add images and videos to your site using blocks, Gallery Pages, banners, backgrounds, and logos.

-If you don't have your own images, you can license high-quality photography through our partnership with Getty Images.
+If you don't have your own images, you can add stock images through our partnerships with Unsplash and Getty Images.

 Watch the All About Images Video Series for tutorials on using images in Squarespace.